ibm-cloud-docs/hpc-ibm-spectrumlsf/integrate-scale.md

 The LSF cluster setup requires two distinct subnets:

 1. Bastion/Login Subnet:
 * This subnet is used for deploying the login and bastion nodes.
 2. Cluster Management/Compute Subnet:
 * This subnet is for deploying the cluster management and compute nodes.

 ### Guidelines for Subnet Configuration
 {: #integrate-guidelines}

 1. Creating the Management/Compute Nodes:
 * Use the `cluster_subnet_ids` parameter to specify the compute subnet.
 * This subnet should already exist in the storage scale cluster.
 * The subnet name typically follows the pattern `<cluster_prefix>-comp-pvt-1`.

 2. Creating the Login Node:
 * Manually create a new subnet in the storage cluster and provide its ID under `login_subnet_id`.
 * This subnet is used to deploy both the login and bastion nodes.
 * The solution also supports reusing an existing bastion node, if available.

 ### Important Considerations
 {: #integrate-considerations}

-1. When a storage scale cluster is created, two additional subnets are automatically generated:
+When a storage scale cluster is created, two additional subnets are automatically generated:
 * proto-pvt-1
 * stg-pvt-1

-2. Security note:
+Avoid using these subnets for login and bastion nodes, doing so grants direct access to storage, which conflicts with the secure access design principles.
-    * Avoid using these subnets for the login and bastion nodes, doing so grants direct access to storage, which conflicts with the secure access design principles.
+{: important}

 ### NFS Mount Points for Login Node
 {: #nfs-login-node}